malchata/aea-denver-notes/README.md

 # AEA Denver Notes (December 11th-13th)

 These are notes for all the sessions I attended at AEA Denver.
+The last session's (extensive!) notes were taken by [Marya](https://twitter.com/emdot)!

 If you see typos or errors, feel free to put in a PR!

 ## 11 DECEMBER